fokhruli/STGCN-rehab/README.md

 # Training
 To train the model you have to first download the dataset from above link.
 The data and labels of an exercise have to be inside a folder.
 Then run the train.py file to train the model.
 You can change the optimizer, learning rate and other parameters by editing `train.py`.
 The total number of training epoch is 2000; the learning rate is initialized as 0.0001.
-You can train the model following this command.
+You can train the model following command.
 ```shell
 python train.py
 ```